Heptathlon: Points system

-P is for points, T is for time in seconds, M is for height or length in centimeters and D is length in meters. a, b and c have different values for each of the events, as follows:
+P is points, T is time in seconds, M is height or distance in centimeters and D is distance in meters.
+INT is the integer function, also known as the floor function, signifying that the result is rounded down to the nearest lower (or equal) whole number. a, b and c have different values for each of the events, as follows:

 Benchmarks

 The following table shows the benchmark levels needed to earn 1000, 900, 800 and 700 points in each event.

 Women's world records compared with heptathlon bests

-Men's heptathlon
+Indoor heptathlon

-The other version is an indoor competition, normally contested by men only.
+The other heptathlon discipline is an indoor competition, normally contested by men only.
 It is the men's combined event in the IAAF World Indoor Championships in Athletics.
-The men's indoor heptathlon consists of the following events, with the first four contested on the first day, and remaining three on day two:
+The indoor heptathlon consists of the following events, with the first four contested on the first day, and remaining three on day two: